Major Research Grants

-The award process for all grants and fellowships begins with the submission of 15 copies of a complete and timely proposal, accompanied by the submission via email of a single PDF of the complete proposal.
+The award process for all grants and fellowships begins with the submission of five (5), copies of a complete and timely proposal with a cover letter signed by an authorized official of the organization, accompanied by the submission via email of a single PDF of the complete proposal.

-Each proposal must include a Proposal Information Form 2013-2014.
-The completed PIF 2012 is to be submitted on-line in advance of the proposal and a printed copy should accompany or immediately follow the submission of the proposal.
+Each proposal must include a Proposal Information Form.
+The completed PIF is to be submitted on-line in advance of the proposal and a printed copy should accompany or immediately follow the submission of the proposal.

 Funds are restricted to:

 The Foundation does not utilize application forms for the submission of grant proposals.
-Rather, it requires applicants to submit, via the U.S. postal service or other mail delivery service, 15 proposal packages.
-All text should be printed double-sided, on three-hole punched paper; 12-point type is preferred, but is not required.
+Rather, it requires applicants to submit, via the U.S. postal service or other mail delivery service, 5 proposal packages.
+All text should be printed double-sided, on three-hole punched paper; 12-point type on a maximum of 20 pages.
 Do not bind or staple papers in any way, and please separate each package with a paper clip.
 In addition, applicants are asked to submit one copy of their proposal electronically, to firstname.lastname@example.org.
 The Foundation does not accept faxed proposals.